GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.

 `TIM_Config1MHz()` is a narrow header-local static inline preset wrapper over `TIM_ConfigTickFrequency()`.
-The latter derives the current APB1 Timer kernel clock, including the STM32 APB prescaler x2 rule, and accepts only exact tick frequencies representable by the 16-bit `PSC`.
+The latter resolves the Timer instance through a static `rcc_bus_t` LUT, derives the kernel clock from the mapped RCC bus, applies the STM32 APB prescaler x2 rule, and accepts only exact tick frequencies representable by the 16-bit `PSC`.
+TIM2-TIM4 currently map to APB1; adding a Timer on another APB bus requires a new LUT entry rather than clock-derivation logic changes.
 No fixed 72 MHz assumption is made.

 `TIM_DelayUs()` is a blocking polling helper for a dedicated Timer that has already been configured with `TIM_Config1MHz()`.
 It does not create a general